calderhayes/articulog/README.md

 # articulog
-Simple javascript logger for easy and scalable logging
+Simple javascript logger for easy and scalable logging.
+Built on top of LogLevel.

 ## Install